ÀË»¨Ö±²¥

 Additional degree options include:

-• Accelerated program for students who wish to earn a B.S. in Health Management in four years and a Master of Health Administration (M.H.A.) with one additional year of study; students apply to this program during their fifth semester of studyÌý
+• ´¡²ÔÌýaccelerated program for students who wish to earn a Bachelor of Science in Health Management in four years and a Master of Health Administration (M.H.A.) with one additional year of study.
+Students apply to this program during their fifth semester of studyÌý

-• Pre-med track for students interested in going to medical school
+• A pre-med track for students interested in going to medical school

-• Medical Scholars track for students in the Medical Scholars Program
+• A medical scholars track for students in the Medical Scholars Program

 • Honors courses for students in the Honors Program